Ludoviccccc/ExplorationSimu3/README.md

 # What to observe
 We want to observe revelant data that provides material for analysis of sources of interference.

-Hypothesis:
+We make the folloing hypothesis:
-The exact queue contents of the ddr is avaible.
+* The exact queue contents of the ddr is avaible for every cycle
+* Acces to *miss* and *hit* information for every cycle.

 Observables: